PookMook/posts/00-WIP-Cascade.md

 ## Finally reaching the end goal post

 The last remaining hurdles are
-- keeping up with React and other frontend libraries/frameworks.
+- keeping up with React and other front-end libraries/frameworks.
 Stitches breaks with RSC, for instance.
 - The exported type definitions are not ideal (and quite slow to infer).

 ### Static extraction